testingisdocumenting/znai/znai-docs/znai/plugins/javascript-plugin.md

 # Styling With A Class Name

 Pass `className` to attach an arbitrary class to the parent node znai creates.
-Use it to add decorations around the rendered block without touching the function itself:
+Use it to decorate the wrapper without touching the function:

 ```markdown
 :include-javascript-function: themeBox {